encars28/ao3_history_copy/README.md

 # ao3_history_copy

-I made this program esentially because I'm stupid.
-I'm stupid enough to have accidentally deleted my history on two different occassions (hitting the clear history button) and when the third time eventually comes I want to be prepared.
+I made this esentially because I'm stupid.
+I'm stupid enough to have accidentally deleted my history on two different ocassions (hitting the clear history button) and when the third time eventually comes I want to be prepared.
 It is likely that I won't recover everything but at least I won't spend the whole day searching through my browser's history in hopes of getting a quarter of my marked for later page back.

 ## How does it work?